OctaPinball/Melytanulas-HF/readme.md

 - The script will evaluate all models, by firstly generate and save the results for each MR image as `.tiff` files in the `auto segmentation` folder, which is in the folder of the corresponding MR image.
 After all generation is finished the script will calculate the F1 score for the model.
 F1 Score = 2 * (Precision * Recall) / (Precision + Recall)

 ### Arguments
 There are numerous options to customize the run operation by using arguments after the `python pipeline.py` command.
-Do not use more than one flag from the same type, but you can use a flag more than once.
-For example, you can use two `-tm` flags since they are the same, but you can't use `-tm` and `-ta` at the same time, because they are in the same flag type (training arguments).
+Do not use more than one flag from the same type.
+For example, you can't use `-tm` and `-ta` at the same time, because they are in the same flag type (training arguments).

 Preprocess arguments
 - `-pr` preprocess data (default).